gravitational/teleport/web/packages/teleterm/README.md

 ### Linux

-To create an RPM package for an arm64 target you need to provide `USE_SYSTEM_FPM=1` env var.
+To create arm64 deb and RPM packages you need to provide `USE_SYSTEM_FPM=1` env var.

 ### macOS